NightmareDreemurr/artificial-intelligence-dog-breed-detection/README.md

-# artificial-intelligence-race-detection
+# artificial-intelligence-dog-breed-detection
-artificial race detection using pytorch
+an dog breed detection software using pytorch